Design Thinking for the Job Search, Part 3: Implementation

 Recap: Design Thinking Series

-This is part three of a summer-long blog post about how to use design-thinking in your career search or if you decide to go solo and start your own business.
+This is part three of a summer-long blog series about how to use design-thinking in your career search or if you decide to go solo and start your own business.

 This blog post is based on advice on using design-thinking in business consulting, found in IDEO.org’s “Design Kit: The Human-Centered Design Toolkit“.
 It also uses advice found in Lynda.com’s online course “Entrepreneurship: Finding and Testing Your Business Idea” with author and business coach Dave Crenshaw.

-In the previous two blogs, you’ve gone from using research and brainstorming methods to find your peak compatibility with a range of jobs and careers you may not have considered when you first started your job search to using design-thinking to invent your own business idea.
+In the previous two blogs (Part 1 and Part 2), you’ve gone from using research and brainstorming methods to find your peak compatibility with a range of jobs and careers you may not have considered when you first started your job search to using design-thinking to invent your own business idea.
 In this post, you’ll learn about how to implement your idea in a structured, intentional way to gauge its impact and potential success in the market.